YordanGeorgiev/qto/README.md

 Figure: 1
 the 7 main entities of the qto app
 ![Figure: 1
-the 7 main entities of the qto app](https://raw.githubusercontent.com/YordanGeorgiev/issue-tracker/dev/doc/img/readme/what-is-is.png)
+the 7 main entities of the qto app](https://raw.githubusercontent.com/YordanGeorgiev/qto/dev/doc/img/readme/what-is-is.png)

 ## 2. SO, WHAT IS THIS ?!

-A generic postgres CRUDs ( s stands for search ) web based app for managing multiple databases from the same web application layer by means of simpliest possible UI and/or shell tools for xls export, Google sheets writes etc. An included example application is the "issue-tracker application", which is used to manage multiple projects' issues, including itself ;o).
+A generic postgres CRUDs ( s stands for search ) web based app for managing multiple databases from the same web application layer by means of simpliest possible UI and/or shell tools for xls export, Google sheets writes etc. An included example application is the "qto application", which is used to manage multiple projects' issues, including itself ;o).
 The full and extensive  http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/view/features_doc must contain all the features and functionalities of this released version.
 This application is the reflection of the best practices and principles for tens of years in IT resulting into a product of the Multi-environment instance architecture and the Input-Output Controller Model architecture ( more about this in the http://ec2-34-243-97-157.eu-west-1.compute.amazonaws.com:8080/qto/view/system_guide_doc , which is in a way a reflection of the simple axiom in IT - "if there is one there will be many" ...